+Draft Cover Letter -Final

 Aaron Miri

 Health Information Technology Advisory Committee

 Dear Mr. Miri:

 We, the undersigned, would like to make the HITAC aware of a worrisome identity assurance disconnect that we recently uncovered and have documented in the attached report.
 As independent SMEs, who have been working in the patient identity space for many years and involved in several associations (HIMSS, Kantara, IDESG, CARIN Alliance and others) we felt it was important to raise this issue to the fore.
 We submit this analysis, entitled “Alignment Around Identity Assurance Levels”, in hopes that you would make this concern known to the members of the Health IT Advisory Committee and specifically to the members of Trusted Exchange Framework Task Force.